stevenyaga/erpnext-api-docs/docs/financial-reports.rst

     - **from_date** (optional).
 Start date by which you wish to filter transactions.
 The date must fall within the selected fiscal year
     - **from_date** (optional).
 End date by which you wish to filter transactions.
 The date must fall within the selected fiscal year

+- The account parameter in the payload accepts a list of account numbers
 - Endpoint: |BASE_API_URL|.financial_report.general_ledger
 - Method: **POST**
 - Payload: